kubeshop/testkube-docs/README.md

 ```

 6. Copy these files to the `/docs/articles/crds` folder in this repo
-7. Make sure the links and info in `/docs/articles/crds.md` is correct/up-to-date
+7. Make sure the links and info in `/docs/articles/crds.md` is correct and up to date
 8. Add the deprecation warning at the top of all files containing deprecated APIs:

 ```markdown